Merchant Cash Advance vs. Business Loan: Key Differences Explained

 While MCAs are accessible and fast, they can introduce challenges:

 • High cost of capital.
-Effective APRs can exceed 100%, making repayment more expensive than anticipated.
+Effective APRs can exceed 100%, making repayment far more expensive than anticipated.

 • Daily or weekly withdrawals.
-Frequent debits from your sales can disrupt cash flow, particularly during slower periods.
+Frequent debits from your sales can disrupt cash flow, particularly during slower weeks.

 • Limited transparency.
-Some MCA agreements aren't always clear about the total repayment amount or additional fees.
+Some MCA agreements aren't always clear about the total repayment amount or the full fee breakdown.

 • Impact on future revenue.
-Committing a portion of future sales upfront leaves less working capital for reinvestment.
+Committing a portion of future sales up front leaves less working capital for inventory, payroll, or reinvestment.

 • Credit implications.
-Defaults may be reported to credit bureaus and harm your personal credit score or business credit history, depending on the provider.
+Defaults may be reported to credit bureaus and harm your personal credit score or business credit history, depending on the provider and whether a personal guarantee is involved.

 Business Loan Risks